We Compare SPAXX vs FZFXX:

 What Is SPAXX?

-Created in 1990, Fidelity Government Money Market Fund (SPAXX) is among the top government money market funds globally.
+Created in 1990, Fidelity Government Money Market Fund (SPAXX) is among the global government money market funds.

 SPAXX is very similar to the American Century Capital Preservation Fund in its mission.